hoast/hoast/packages/hoast/README.md

-## Transform packages (Move to process-transform)
+## Transform packages

 Transform packages, as the name implies, transform the data being processed.
+They serve the same purpose and interface as the process packages, but can also be dynamically infered using the [`@hoast/process-transform`]() package.

 ### Using transform packages

 ### Making transform packages

 ## Dev notes